 Peer-2-peer also remained a problem, with the rise of The Pirate Bay, Kickass Torrents, and other similar clients that kept the RIAA on their toes, issuing legal warnings and alerts to users around the United States about their illegal file sharing habits.
 To say the least, the 2000s ended with the entire music industry looking beat up and in bad shape.

 It wasn’t until the arrival of Spotify in July of 2011 that the music scene seemed to find the second coming of an iTunes-like service.
 Though plenty will argue against Spotify “saving” the industry in any fashion, the switch to a focus on music streaming and subscription services seems to have, at the very least, helped stop a massive amount of people from being pulled towards piracy in favor of using streaming services.
 Spotify has also done a great job converting free users to paying customers, with forty to fifty percent of users having made the move to paying for Spotify.
-Now, in 2019, nearly every company—Apple, Amazon, Google, etc.—have made the move to focusing almost entirely on the streaming market over on-demand purchases.
+Now, in 2020, nearly every company—Apple, Amazon, Google, and more—have made the move to focusing almost entirely on the streaming market over on-demand purchases.

 But the free tier of Spotify is still relatively limited, especially when it comes to on-the-go listening.
 Though the app has improved in offering free users the ability to look for specific songs and artists without being locked into shuffle mode, it’s not perfect—especially when it comes to listening offline.
 Sometimes you want to ensure you always have that one special song on hand no matter where you are.
 That’s where something like a music downloader app on Android comes in handy.
 While you might not use it often, keeping today’s hits on your device ensure you’re always ready to listen to your favorite jams.

 We went into Trebel with open minds, and we won’t lie—it’s a bit of a mixed bag.
 There’s a lot to love here, including a modern interface that makes it easy to browse through new songs.
 You can view new releases from within the entire app, and they’re typically advertised from fairly large artists, including Halsey and Charlie Puth.
 A search function helps you find specific artists and songs, with a fair amount of options to choose from.
 At first glance, it seems to be building to a great option for downloading free music, but unsurprisingly, there are some big compromises to be made here.
 Right off the bat, some tracks are listed yet marked as “coming soon,” an option that was difficult to explain why, while other albums are missing altogether.
 Likewise, the entire app is based off a coin system, requiring you to check in at locations, watch video ads, or have friends install the application to earn coins to download new tracks.
 It’s never clear many coins each track costs, but overall, it’s easy to say that for those looking to download large tracks without dealing with a coin-based ecosystem, you’re better off looking elsewhere.

 MyMixtapez is the official app for the well-known site that, like Audiomacks and SoundCloud, offers a wide variety of free mixtapes from artists big and small.
 From Lil Wayne’s Dedication series to smaller rappers like Ralo and Trey Davidson, you’ll find a huge amount of content on their site so long as you’re willing to put in the work to discover new music on your own.
 The good news, of course, is that MyMixtapez allows you to search for all sorts of content, and though you won’t find unofficially-uploaded songs, listening to classic mixtapes like Drake’s So Far Gone is totally possible with this app.
 The interface is fine, if a bit bland, and the ads can get a bit outrageous, but downloading songs is free and easy, and sound quality is solid thanks to some real uploads as opposed to fan content.
 There’s a lot to like with MyMixtapez, even if its utility is limited.
 Even more so than with SoundCloud, non-rap fans won’t find much here to their liking; likewise, new releases from bigger names is more or less out the window with this app.

 Yep, you right: not only is FrostWire not dead, it’s still in active development, featuring a full client for Android that can be used to download your favorite songs.
 Despite LimeWire being shutdown in 2010 following major legal litigations, FrostWire remains alive and well on PC and on the Play Store, allowing you to download music like it’s 2007 anywhere on the go.
 There are a few differences between this version of FrostWire and the one you might remember using.
 First, FrostWire made the switch to using torrents several years ago, which means your cellular provider or internet provider may be to detect your downloaded content as illegal torrents if you aren’t careful.
 Ads were also added to the platform, so you’ll have to deal with some amount of advertisements clouding up your service.
 FrostWire still works how you remember it, despite the changes in its backend.
 Typing in the name of your song or artist into the search box in FrostWire brings up all the similar results you could imagine, though you’ll have to scroll through your results to find the correct listing.
 Audio quality is also hit or miss, but you’ll likely find the service to be usable if you aren’t too picky.

 The only real positive thing to say about Free Music is that it’s free.
 Outside of that, the app doesn’t offer anything outside what you can find throughout the rest of this list.
 Though it isn’t advertised as one, Free Music is a third-party suite for SoundCloud, allowing you to download music from the site without using the main application as we described above.
 In theory, this is a good idea.
 It can allow you to perform the same actions we described above but without having to download a second app.
 Unfortunately, almost everything about Free Music is worse.
 The app design is hilariously dated and features persistent, full-screen ads that interrupt your music searches.
 Browsing through content is far harder than simply using the official SoundCloud app.
 Even worse is the playback interface, with multiple ads taking up space over the player (and playing audio over the music).
-And the download feature of the app is broken, which means you’ll still need an app like SoundLoadie to download the content from its source.
+And the download feature of the app is broken, which means you’ll still need an external app in order to download the content from its source.
 Basically, skip this one.
 Though it’s one of the first results in Google Play when you look for a music downloader, it’s absolutely not worth the hassle.